esthesis-iot/esthesis-core/esthesis-core/esthesis-core-docs/docs/04-device-agent/01-Installation.md

 `HARDWARE_ID` unchanged).
 :::

+Docker images are maintained for the following architectures:
+- linux/arm/6
+- linux/arm/7
+- linux/arm64

 ### Standalone executable
 Download the standalone executable matching your operating system and architecture from the release page.
 Start the device agent with the following command: